googleinterns/step257-2020/README.md

-STEP Capstone project "Sticknotes" by apodob@ and paulkovalov@
+STEP Capstone project "Notesboard" by apodob@ and paulkovalov@

 To deploy the app, run `./deploy.sh`